ptsutha06/ptsutha06/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=32&pause=1000&color=C128F7&width=550&lines=Hello%2C;I+am+Thiyagarajah+Suthagar%2C;Welcome+to+my+Portfolio+!!!">
 </div>
 <hr>
-<div align="center">Hi, I'm Thiyagarajah Suthagar, a passionate student currently pursuing my degree in Quantity Surveying and Information Systems.</div>
+<div align="center">Hi, I'm Thiyagarajah Suthagar, an enthusiastic student pursuing a B.Sc. in Quantity Surveying at the University of Moratuwa and Bachlor in IT in UCSC.
+I’m passionate about blending technology and construction, with skills in software development, data analysis, and cost management.
+Eager to contribute to innovative projects and grow in both fields. </div>
 <br> <hr> <br>